 Take looking for a restaurant in Washington DC, for example.
-Sure, my wife and I love Rasika at #14 and Jaleo at #37.
-But we also think Busboys and Poets at #54 has a great vibe and lots of yummy options for us vegetarians; DAS at #71 is a phenomenal choice for Ethiopian food after seeing a movie in Georgetown; and Oyamel at #92 has amazing Mexican food.
-Even Fancy Radish way down at #174 has a great vegetarian menu; Cuba Libre at #178 has a very fun atmosphere for drinks and snacks; and Maggiano’s at #181 is always reliable for Italian food when we’re in Friendship Heights, .
+Sure, my wife and I love Rasika at #14 and Jaleo at #40.
+But we also think Busboys and Poets at #61 has a great vibe and lots of yummy options for us vegetarians; DAS at #69 is a phenomenal choice for Ethiopian food after seeing a movie in Georgetown; and Oyamel at #90 has amazing Mexican food.
+Even way down at #177, Maggiano’s is always reliable for tasty Italian food when we’re in Friendship Heights; Fancy Radish at #178 has a great vegetarian menu; and Cuba Libre at #182 has a very fun atmosphere for drinks and snacks.

 The size of the list is very important to consider when using ranked lists.
 Sticking to the top 100 restaurants in a city that only has 200 makes a lot of sense, but not in a city with thousands of options.

-Ranked lists, especially those with thousands of listings, can often have very little difference in quality between rankings that are hundreds apart.
+Ranked lists with thousands of listings often have very little difference in quality between options that are hundreds apart.
 In this case, some restaurants that appear to be far down the list are actually ones that meet our primary criterion of providing a great place to eat just as well as those at the top of the list.
 When this is true, it makes sense to look to secondary criteria to determine which place to choose.
 Location may be important for the meal you’re planning.
 Perhaps it needs to be open for lunch on Sundays or be able to accommodate a party of 12.
-Or maybe you want a place with good vegetarian options, or that isn’t too formal since you’ll be out walking around in the heat for hours before eating.
+Or maybe you want a place with good vegetarian options, or that isn’t too formal because you’ll be out walking around in the heat for hours before eating.
 Since you know you can dive so deep into the list, you can and should use these secondary criteria to make your decision.

 But, you say, choosing a college is a lot bigger decision than choosing a place to eat, and TripAdvisor isn’t really all that scientific in its approach to ranking.
 Good points.
 Let’s look at another example that has longer term consequences and for which an enormous amount of research has been done.